 Price balances the features and performance of a camera to find the best options for the money.
 We rate each camera's retail and cloud plan prices, giving slightly more credit to the retail price because cloud storage is largely optional.
 Although products with lower prices in both categories earn higher scores, we leave a narrow gap between price points so that pricier cameras remain competitive.

 Video is the clearest indicator of an excellent security camera.
-Performance makes up the largest share of our video score—with equal weight going to daytime and nighttime video quality.
+Performance makes up the largest share of our video score — with equal weight going to daytime and nighttime video quality.
 While we don't conduct scientific video quality testing, we have enough experience to spot issues at a glance.
 Individually, these scores carry less influence than resolution, another critical factor in video performance.
 Even with the advent of image processing, higher resolutions still capture more detail.

-Next, we reward a wide field of view—130º or more—which is most effective in outdoor settings where wireless security cameras thrive.
-The rest of our rating comes from video options—the ability to adjust resolution, frame rate, and bitrate.
+Next, we reward a wide field of view — 130º or more — which is most effective in outdoor settings where wireless security cameras thrive.
+The rest of our rating comes from video options — the ability to adjust resolution, frame rate, and bitrate.
 Video options are crucial for optimizing your camera's performance, especially on slower internet connections.
 Although we look at the frame rate for each camera, it doesn't factor into our scoring.

 Storage carries the lowest weight among our categories because it's essentially a Video subcategory.
 We rate local and cloud storage equally.
 For local storage, we consider whether a camera supports it out of the box, if you need an add-on, or if you must buy cloud storage.
 We don't count microSD cards as add-ons because most cameras don't include one.
 Instead, we define add-ons as a hub like the Blink Sync Module.

 For cloud storage, we reward brands offering plans for multiple cameras instead of requiring a separate plan for each camera.
-Currently, we don't rate video history because most brands meet our 14-day benchmark—for those that don't, they usually lack multiple-camera plans.
+Currently, we don't rate video history because most brands meet our 14-day benchmark — for those that don't, they usually lack multiple-camera plans.
 We address camera features requiring a cloud subscription in our user experience category.

 User experience beats out Video as our most complex category, with seven weighted criteria.
 We give the most weight to ease of setup because a frustrating setup process can make you rethink your purchase.
 Next, we look at privacy options to see if a brand makes users set up at least one of the following: an access code, fingerprint lock, or two-factor authentication to prevent unauthorized access from a new device.

 We look at app usability next, giving high scores to apps with great navigation that helps you find video feeds, recordings, and settings without digging through menus.
-For notification options, we value customization through smart motion detection, motion detection sensitivity, and notification cooldowns—this helps a camera send relevant alerts without spamming your phone with every motion event.
+For notification options, we value customization through smart motion detection, motion detection sensitivity, and notification cooldowns — this helps a camera send relevant alerts without spamming your phone with every motion event.

 Security cameras benefit from excellent smart home compatibility, so we rate based on whether cameras support Amazon Alexa, Apple HomeKit, and Google Home.
 Keeping your camera running is essential, so we also consider its power source, giving perfect marks to products with battery, wired, and solar options.

 Support covers the resources that help you learn more about your camera and maximize its potential.
 Customer resources comprise the bulk of this score and cover how you interact with the company.
-We give more credit to brands offering a robust mix of contact methods like email, phone, chat, and user forums—in addition to an extensive, helpful library of support articles.
+We give more credit to brands offering a robust mix of contact methods like email, phone, chat, and user forums — in addition to an extensive, helpful library of support articles.
 Lastly, we look at the warranty period from each brand and how easy it is to file a claim.

 Find out more about how we rank and review products in general by checking out our full methodology.

-Camera brands not in our review
+Camera brands not in our roundup

 We cover a lot of security cameras on SafeWise, so it's impossible to talk about everything in a single article.
 Here's where you can find our reviews of other popular security camera brands: